 3.2.9 stream: Bidirectional media or control flow received/sent by a media gateway as part of a call or conference.

+3.2.10 stream endpoint (SEP): relates to a stream associated to a Termination.
+A SEP is identified by the tuple of StreamID and TerminationID values.

+3.2.11 stream endpoint pair (SEPP): two associated Stream Endpoints (SEP) of two Terminations within the same Context.
+The two SEPs share thus the same StreamID value.
+There is always a point-to-point topology for Stream Endpoint Pair configurations (e.g., there is no further associated SEP on a third Termination etc).

-3.2.10 trunk: A communication channel between two switching systems such as a DS0 on a T1 or E1 line.
+3.2.12 trunk: A communication channel between two switching systems such as a DS0 on a T1 or E1 line.

-3.2.11 trunking gateway: A gateway between SCN network and packet network that typically terminates a large number of digital circuits.
+3.2.13 trunking gateway: A gateway between SCN network and packet network that typically terminates a large number of digital circuits.